replicatedhq/replicated-docs/docs/enterprise/updating-apps.md

 [![Preflight Checks](/images/preflight-checks.png)](/images/preflight-checks.png)

 Warnings do not preclude the upgrade to a new version.
-The installer may elect to ignore warnings and proceed with the upgrade.
+You can ignore the warnings and proceed with the upgrade.

 Preflight check failures can be ignored unless they are `strict`.
-If present, `strict` preflight checks that have a `fail` outcome prevent the installer from deploying the release.
+If present, strict preflight checks that have a `fail` outcome prevent the installer from deploying the release.
 For more information about resolving strict preflight checks, see [Resolving Strict Preflight Checks](../enterprise/installing-existing-cluster-online#resolve-strict-preflight-checks).

 ### Updating
 An update is performed by clicking **Continue** on the preflight checks page, or by clicking **Deploy** on the Version History tab.